hep-mirrors/sherpa/doc/parameters/hadronization.rst

 * In addition, clusters may becomes sufficiently light such that they should decay directly into two hadrons instead of two clusters.
-  This decision is based on the heaviest hadrons accessible in a decay, modulated by another offset parameter,
+  This decision compares the cluster mass to a threshold mass interpolated between the lightest and heaviest two-hadron final state accessible to its flavour content, with the interpolation fraction given by

-  * ``DECAY_THRESHOLD`` (default 500 MeV).
+  * ``DECAY_THRESHOLD`` (default 0.02, dimensionless: 0 picks the lightest
+    accessible two-hadron mass, 1 the heaviest).

-* If both options, transition and decay, are available, there is a competition between
+* If both options, transition and decay, are available, there is a competition between them, decided analogously via an interpolation between the lightest and heaviest single-hadron transition mass,

+  * ``TRANSITION_THRESHOLD`` (default 0.51, dimensionless, same
+    interpolation convention as ``DECAY_THRESHOLD``).

+* A small number of further mass thresholds steer rarely-relevant edge cases in the radiative treatment of very light two-gluon clusters, deciding between a two-photon, a pion-plus-photon, or a two-pion final
+  state:

+  * ``PI_PHOTON_THRESHOLD`` (default 0.150 GeV),

+  * ``DI_PION_THRESHOLD`` (default 0.300 GeV), and

+  * ``OPEN_THRESHOLD`` (default 0.100 GeV) -- currently has no effect in
+    the code.

 Cluster transition and decay weights
 ------------------------------------

+.. index:: MASS_EXPONENT
-.. index:: MassExponent_C->HH
+.. index:: PROMPT_DECAY_EXPONENT

 The probability for a cluster C to be transformed into a hadron H is given by a combination of weights, obtained from the overlap with the flavour part of